AnthonyEdmonds/laravel-ldap-emulator/readme.md

 The emulated directory is stored in the `database/ldap.sqlite` file.

+Imported users will not be updated once they have been created, however they can be synced when they sign in if LdapRecord is set up to do so.

 Note that there some limitations to the functionality of the emulator, which are [described here](https://ldaprecord.com/docs/laravel/v2/testing/#directory-emulator).

 ## Roadmap